-Together with volunteers like you we serve approximately 8,000 youth and adults living in Utah every year.
+Together with volunteers like you we serve over ten thousand youth and adults living in Utah every year.
 From sorting donations to serving meals to mentoring and more, your time, talents, and skills help make Utah a better place for all!
 Volunteers of America, Utah is not able to validate court-appointed volunteer hours.

 Serve a Meal

 Serve a meal at the WRC to women experiencing homelessness.
 As a meal service volunteer, you provide positive community engagement and help us meet nutritional needs.
 Our kitchen facility can accommodate single volunteers and groups of up to 10 individuals, ages 16 and up.
 Meals are served to up to 200 women.

 Our donation center at the WRC needs volunteers to help load and unload incoming donations, sort donations, organize and refill clothing and hygiene bins, etc. Volunteers must be 8 years of age and up, and should be physically able to stand for two hours be able to assist with minimal heavy lifting.
 Perfect for groups of 8 or fewer.

 Provide and Serve a Meal

 Serving a meal at the YRC is a unique experience.
 First and foremost, groups that sign up to serve a meal are expected to cook and serve the meal, which is different from the Geraldine E. King Women's Resource Center or Recovery on Redwood meal service opportunities.
 This is an opportunity for families, friends, work groups, church groups, clubs, and other groups of 4-10 people over 16 to serve a well-balanced meal for 30-50 homeless youth.
 Our kitchen has all the necessary items to prepare your meal.
 Our YRC Community Engagement Staff is here to coordinate with you whether you bring a fully equipped meal or cook one in our kitchen.
 Copy and paste this PDF for more information: https://bit.ly/4aKhtVG

 Mentor a Youth